mkhan570/HW02-FileIO/README.md

 Do this through the use of the zip command: `zip hw02.zip filechar.c fileint.c`

 Online Sources:
-Used Google to format/view template/example for fopen, fclose, isalpha, fgetc.
+Used Google to format/view template/example for fopen, fclose, isalpha, fgetc, fscanf.
 Used ChatGPT to identify the cause to an infinite loop and a missing new line character in my print function.